 3. Check your breasts lying down

 Make it a habit to do these checks for each breast every month.
 If you feel a lump, thickening, dimpling (kind of like orange peel) or maybe even a hardened knot, speak to a GP.

 We are so fortunate to live in a country where breast screening is readily available.
 To encourage women in Singapore to start screening regularly, the Singapore Cancer Society (SCS) runs a number of mammogram screening programmes.

 - If you’re part of the Community Health Assist Scheme (CHAS), women aged 50-69 years will receive mammograms at no charge at the SCS Clinic @ Bishan.

 - Women aged 40-69 years old without a CHAS card should check out the Community Mammobus Programme where Singaporeans will pay between $0 and $10 for screening.
 PRs pay $25-$35 for screening and foreigners will pay $107 (but will need a referral letter from a GP).
 All aboard the Mammobus, people!

 There are also a few private centres around Singapore offering mammograms and breast screenings.
 If you have medical insurance, do check to see whether you may be covered for these tests.
 You can either make an appointment directly or get a referral through a GP (which would usually be the case if you’re claiming on insurance):

-- Head over to Mammo-Care Singapore where you can book appointments (Monday to Saturday) online for consults and mammograms.
+- Head over to Mammo-Care Singapore to book appointments (Monday to Saturday) online for consults and mammograms.
 (Site is currently under maintenance; call 6694 1706 for enquiries.)

 - You can also get a mammogram in one of the major hospitals in Singapore.
-Speak to your GP who will be able to advise on the best and most accessible option for you.
+Speak to your GP, who can advise on the best and most accessible option for you.

 2. Where to get a breast ultrasound

 - C K Yong Surgery & Breast Clinic is a one-stop specialist breast centre located in the Thomson Road area.
 Call 6356 3250 to make your appointment.

 - The Breast Clinic at Tan Tock Seng Hospital has a panel of doctors specialising in breast care.
 Call ahead to make your appointment or book via its online appointment system.